mittagessen/kraken/docs/ketos.rst

         $ ketos transcribe -o output.html image_1.png image_2.png ...

 While it is possible to put multiple images into a single transcription environment splitting into one-image-per-HTML will ease parallel transcription by multiple people.

-The above command reads in the image files, converts them to black and white if necessary, tries to split them into line images, and puts an editable text field next to the image in the HTML.
+The above command reads in the image files, converts them to black and white if desired, tries to split them into line images, and puts an editable text field next to the image in the HTML.

 Transcription has to be diplomatic, i.e. contain the exact character sequence